Psingh12354/Web-Development/README.md

-name=description represent the description which you can use to maintaint the traffic name=keyword which highlight some particular keyword to maintain the traffic.
+name=description represent the description which you can use to maintaint the traffic name=keyword which highlight some particular keyword to maintain the traffic. use **robots** noindex and nofollow when you don't want to gather traffic through search engine